• Non-Face-to-Face Clinical Work and Billing Policy

 Charges are transparently recorded in clinical notes and invoices.

 The signed Payment Policy, Terms and Conditions, or Credit Card Authorisation provide explicit consent to allow billing for the rare instances these costs may occur.
-Where possible, verbal consent is sought or advised in advance, although this may not always be feasible in urgent situations.
+Where possible, verbal consent is sought or advised in advance, although this may not always be feasible in urgent or complex situations especially when the scope expands more than initially expected.

 This document and the Code of Conduct should also be read and referred to as part of informed consent, as they explicitly cover this billing practice.
 If an unusual situation arises or more time is required than expected, full transparency and an explanation will be provided via email, text, or in person and on the invoice.